 Bessie Smith rose from very humble beginnings and made herself one of the most influential artists of her time.
 She was herself and made no apologies for doing what she pleased, even though doing what she wanted often got her in trouble with the law and made her hated by other female artists.
-She didn't do the 'settle down and raise kids' thing that women were supposed to do, instead choosing to tour America.
-There is no denying her mookyness, and she had more than a bit of badass thrown in.
+She didn’t do the ‘settle down and raise kids’ thing that women were supposed to do, instead choosing to tour America.

 A short history of the indomitable Bessie Smith

 Bessie Smith, born Elizabeth Smith on the 15th of April 1894 (the date is arguable) was one of seven children, orphaned at eight.
 She and her brother played guitar and sang to help support the others.
-When she was 17 she got a job as a dancer and singer and learned her street smarts as a African-American woman.
+When she was 17 she got a job as a dancer and singer and learned her street smarts as an African-American woman.
 In 1920 Bessie started her own show in Atlantic City.
 Three years later she saved a dying recording company with her first album!
-She had the honour of recording with some of the 'white' greats such as Louis Armstrong.
+She had the experience of recording with some of the recognised greats such as Louis Armstrong.
 Notoriously stubborn and territorial, Bessie Smith refused to be in the same show as another blues singer as she toured her way across America.
-She created elaborate alibis to conceal infidelity and when she couldn't pay her crew she left them stranded in remote locations.
+She created elaborate alibis to conceal infidelity and when she couldn’t pay her crew she left them stranded in remote locations.
 Like many, the Great Depression hit her hard as classical blues was going out of style.
 She last recorded in 1933.

-She was exceptionally proud of being a strong and independent black woman who indulged herself with alcohol and lovers of both sexes.
+She was exceptionally proud of being a strong and independent black woman who indulged herself with alcohol and lovers of multiple sexes.
 She found herself in jail on a number of occasions and gave as good as she got in fights.
 1923 saw her married to Jack Gee, though they fought and on one occasion she threw him off a train when she caught him with her female lover.
 In 1937 she was going out with a bootlegger and on a drive through Mississippi they crashed.
-Where she was taken and by who was a source of rumours.
+Where she was taken and by whom was a source of rumours.
 The only certainty is that Bessie Smith died on the 16th of September 1937 due to blood loss.